jingalls1217/airline-ontime-source-data/README.md

 1. Download this Repository
    * Select `<> Code` > `Download ZIP`
    * This will take approximately 20 minutes
-   * It will download a file named `airline-ontime-source-data-main.zip`
+   * It will download a file named `airline-source-data-main.zip`

-2. Unzip Repo zip - airline-ontime-source-data-main.zip
+2. Unzip Repo zip - airline-source-data-main.zip
    * Locate the downloaded .zip file using Finder
    * Double click on the .zip file